 - Abstract & Submit Medical Records

 - Participate in PTSF Education

 - Submit a “Letter of Request” (LOR) to schedule a consultative visit or accreditation survey

 - Site Visit (Consultative Visit or Accreditation Survey)

 All hospitals in the trauma center accreditation pursuit process should be aware of PTSF’s recommendation for the use of Trauma Program Consultants.

 Media Notification of Trauma Center Accreditation Status

-The Pennsylvania Trauma Systems Foundation disseminates a statewide press release of all accredited Level I and II trauma centers annually on October 1 and all Level III trauma centers annually on November 1.
+The Pennsylvania Trauma Systems Foundation disseminates a statewide press release of all accredited trauma centers.

 - Makes the delivery of trauma care cost effective

 - Reduces the incidence of inappropriate or inadequate trauma care